Sintexer/learning-path/01 - AWS/AWS Storage/AWS S3 security.md

 ## S3 bucket policies

 Like IAM policies, **S3 bucket policies** are defined in a JSON format.
-Unlike [[IAM policies]] which are attached to resources and users, S3 bucket policies can only be attached to S3 buckets.
+Unlike [[IAM policy]] which are attached to resources and users, S3 bucket policies can only be attached to S3 buckets.
 The policy that is placed on the bucket **applies to every object in that bucket**.
 S3 bucket policies specify what actions are allowed or denied on the bucket.

 You should use S3 bucket policies in the following scenarios: